cfauch/polyjuice/README.md

 It is the same order as in the YAML file.

 ### 3. Now, use it

 All you have to do is call `snakeyaml` with `ObjectFactory.class` and then call the `build()` method with the class of the object you have just defined.

+Don't forget to export the package of this class in your `mobile-info.java`, because `ObjectFactory` use reflection to instantiate corresponding object.

 ```
     final ObjectFactory payload = new Yaml(new Constructor(ObjectFactory.class)).load(in);